FirstBuild/ATTHackathon/README.md

 ###PublicMeshBlu+GreenBean
 Demo of a client communicating with a node.js device connected to the internets and starting a cook mode

+###PrivateMeshBlu+GreenBean
+Demo of a node.js client communicating with a node.js device connected to a local meshblu server and starting a cook mode

 ###AllJoyn+GreenBean
 Discovery of GreenBean on network and sending a cook mode